Guarantee peace of mind when you purchase additional freight insurance. We've got you covered - literally.

 Freight insurance provides additional protection beyond the default carrier policy.
 Standard carrier policies tend to only cover blanket amounts and do not adjust according to your freight’s value.
-The blanket amounts may be a flat amount or a sliding scale based on a dollar to pound ratio.
+The blanket amounts may be a flat amount or a sliding scale based on a dollar-to-pound ratio.
 An independent freight insurance policy can offer protection for the full value of your shipment and help you avoid the burden of proving liability should any damage occur.
-Basically, if your shipment is valuable, insurance adds the peace of mind of knowing you’re covered.
+If your shipment is valuable, insurance adds the peace of mind of knowing you’re covered.
 Claims are handled directly between the insurance company and the consignee.

 Every freight shipment that you book comes with limited liability coverage.
 The amount of coverage is determined by the carrier and dependent on the commodity type and freight class that is on the BOL.
 The limited coverage covers a certain dollar amount per pound of freight, which may offer less coverage than the actual value of the freight.

 To make a valid liability claim, the carrier must be at fault for the damaged or lost freight.
 If damages occurred from inadequate packaging, loading errors, or weather-related instances, the carrier is not responsible or at fault for the damage.
 In addition, any damage must be noted on the delivery receipt, or else the carrier will deny liability instantly.

 It is best practice to talk with a freight agent and discuss the details of your shipment and your needs for freight insurance coverage.
 You and your freight agent will work together to decide what extent of freight insurance coverage you may need.
 Additionally, a freight agent will be able to provide you with recommendations for how to proceed and will inform you of what is insurable under FreightCenter’s insurance partners.
 This way, you can rest assured knowing you’ll be covered in the unfortunate event that something happens to your freight.